View Related Sites

 This guide provides an overview of the scientific and mathematical knowledge which BMAT Section 2 questions can draw on.
 You will have covered much of this content in your school-based study of Biology, Chemistry, Physics and Mathematics.
 Where you have not covered a topic or would like more revision, use this guide as a study tool alongside support from your teachers, textbooks or reliable online resources.

-Read these Step-by-step instructions to help you access the guide.
-If you have any problems accessing the guide, please contact Admissions Tests Support.
+If you have any problems accessing the guide, please contact Admissions Testing Support.

 The guide is for on-screen reading only – it cannot be downloaded or printed, and it is currently not accessible on mobile devices.